gtedavid/wsl2-debian-update-failed/README.md

 Also note that sometimes, it is not possible to upgrade between versions.
 This, of course, depends of the context you're in.

-## Issue with updating WSL 2 Debian Strecher
+## Issue with updating WSL 2 Debian Strech

 :warning: This is to be used only when you have extracted the files you want to [backup](#backup). :warning: